 how much heating oil does the boiler use?

-how much heating oil ought I use each year?
+how much heating oil do I use each year?

 how much heating oil might I use month by month?

-On average 150 to 200 litres a month (based on 1050 litres per annum).
-This depends on the climate and my figures show that we only require heat in six months of the year.
-Of the six months, four months have larger bills with January and February leading to the largest bills.
+On average you might use 150 to 200 litres a month based on 1050 litres per annum.
+This depends on the climate and my figures show that we require heat in six months of the year.
+Of the six months, four months have larger bills – January and February has the largest bills.
+In terms of ordering oil, if your tank held 1200 litres, to keep a good supply on hand, you’d probably fill up the oil tank 2-3 times a year.

 how much heating oil do I use in a day / hour?